msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 Note that the helper functions [`removedata()`](@ref) and [`encodedata()`](@ref) facilitate the construction of augmented data sets $\{\boldsymbol{U}, \boldsymbol{W}\}$.

-Next, we construct and train a masked neural Bayes estimator.
+Next, we construct and train a masked neural Bayes estimator using a CNN architecture.
 Here, the first convolutional layer takes two input channels, since we store the augmented data $\boldsymbol{U}$ in the first channel and the missingness pattern $\boldsymbol{W}$ in the second.
 We construct a point estimator, but the masking approach is applicable with any other kind of estimator (see [Estimators](@ref)):

 ```
 # Construct DeepSet object